Put Your Dental Fears Behind You With Dental Sedation

 - Oral sedation, in the form of a pill you take before your appointment

-In general, nitrous oxide offers a lighter level of sedation.
-In some cases, Dr. Hadley will recommend using both nitrous oxide and oral sedation.
+In general, inhaled sedation offers a lighter level of sedation.
+In some cases, Dr. Hadley will recommend using both inhaled sedation and oral sedation.
 This enables us to provide a heavier sedative effect during your procedure without giving you more medication.

 Here we’ve provided some comparisons of our sedation options:

 - Sedative effect.
-Nitrous oxide gives you a feeling of mild euphoria.
+Laughing gas gives you a feeling of mild euphoria.
 Depending on the type of oral sedative used, you may not remember much about your procedure.

 - How it is administered.
-We administer nitrous oxide through a small mask that covers your nose.
+We administer laughing gas through a small mask that covers your nose.
 With oral sedation, you take a pill at a time determined before your appointment.

 - Safety.
-Nitrous oxide is safe enough for children.
+Inhaled sedation is safe enough for children.
 We offer oral sedatives that have been in use for many years and have a proven low risk of side effects.

 - How you’ll feel afterward.
-You’ll recover quickly from nitrous oxide and be able to drive yourself home from our Kennewick, WA dentist office.
+You’ll recover quickly from inhaled sedation and will be able to drive yourself home from our Kennewick, WA dentist office.
 You’ll likely feel groggy after oral sedation.
 You’ll need to arrange for a ride home.